© Crown copyright 2020

 - the time since the individual was last in the setting

-The infection risk from coronavirus (COVID-19) following contamination of the environment decreases over time.
-It is not yet clear at what point there is no risk.
-However, studies of other viruses in the same family suggest that, in most circumstances, the risk is likely to be reduced significantly after 72 hours.
+The infection risk from a COVID-19 contaminated environment decreases over time.
+It is not yet clear at what point there is no risk from the virus, however, studies suggest that, in non-healthcare settings, the risk of residual infectious virus is likely to be significantly reduced after 48 hours.

-Principles of cleaning after the case has left the setting or area
+Principles of cleaning after an individual with symptoms of, or confirmed COVID-19, the case has left the setting or area

 Personal protective equipment (PPE)

-The minimum PPE to be worn for cleaning an area where a person with possible or confirmed coronavirus (COVID-19) is disposable gloves and an apron.
-Hands should be washed with soap and water for 20 seconds after all PPE has been removed.
+The minimum PPE to be worn for cleaning an area after a person with symptoms of, or confirmed COVID-19 has left the setting possible is disposable gloves and an apron.
+Wash hands with soap and water for 20 seconds after all PPE has been removed.

-If a risk assessment of the setting indicates that a higher level of virus may be present (for example, where unwell individuals have slept such as a hotel room or boarding school dormitory) or there is visible contamination with body fluids, then the need for additional PPE to protect the cleaner’s eyes, mouth and nose might be necessary.
-The local Public Health England (PHE) Health Protection Team (HPT) can advise on this.
+If a risk assessment of the setting indicates that a higher level of virus may be present (for example, where someone unwell has spent the night such as in a hotel room or boarding school dormitory) then additional PPE to protect the cleaner’s eyes, mouth and nose may be necessary.
+The local Public Health England (PHE) Health Protection Team can advise on this.

 Cleaning and disinfection

-Public areas where a symptomatic individual has passed through and spent minimal time, such as corridors, but which are not visibly contaminated with body fluids can be cleaned thoroughly as normal.
+Public areas where a symptomatic person has passed through and spent minimal time but which are not visibly contaminated with body fluids, such as corridors, can be cleaned thoroughly as normal.

-- use either a combined detergent disinfectant solution at a dilution of 1,000 parts per million available chlorine
+- a combined detergent disinfectant solution at a dilution of 1,000 parts per million available chlorine (ppm av.cl.)

 - a household detergent followed by disinfection (1000 ppm av.cl.).
 Follow manufacturer’s instructions for dilution, application and contact times for all detergents and disinfectants

-- if an alternative disinfectant is used within the organisation, this should be checked and ensure that it is effective against enveloped viruses
+- if an alternative disinfectant is used within the organisation ensure that it is effective against enveloped viruses

 Any cloths and mop heads used must be disposed of and should be put into waste bags as outlined below.